cloud-hero/api-docs/index.html.md

 ```

+This endpoint is used to add a Amazon EC2 cloud provider.
+In order to do this you need to provide a valid AWS access key and AWS secret key.

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to retrieve
+cloud_provider | The ID of the cloud provider ec2 for AWS

-This endpoint is used to add a Amazon EC2 cloud provider.
-In order to do this you need to provide a valid AWS access key and AWS secret key.
+provider_name | The name of the cloud provider
+accessKey | AWS access key
+secretKey | AWS secret key

 <aside class="success">
 Remember — a happy kitten is an authenticated kitten!